This dresser was badly damaged during hurricane Irene in 2011. The owner wanted it repaired and refinished with a wood stained finish.

 He was able to bring me all the parts, except for one missing drawer.

-The lower section and drawers needed the most work because the veneer and laminated layers were coming apart.
+The lower case and drawers needed the most work because the veneer and laminated layers on the sides were coming apart.

-The only reusable parts to the drawers were the fronts.
-The sides and bottom panels were badly warped and needed to be replaced.
+The only usable parts to the drawers were the fronts.
+The sides and bottom panels were badly warped and would have to be replaced.

 This dresser was restored for a Pawling NY client.